ahadzialic2/instaSearch/README.md

 ## Overview

-Welcome to the Search and Analytics Tool README!
-This tool is work
+Welcome to the InstaSearch README!

 ## Features